adarshrya/ScreenBright/README.md

 # ScreenBright

-Automatic Screen Brightness adjustment. test1
+Automatic Screen Brightness adjustment.
-Created for Coding all fff nighters dummy test2
+Created for Coding all nighters

- dd d d